 How to make double chocolate chip cookies

 - Whisk together dry ingredients—flour, cocoa powder, baking soda, espresso and salt.
 Set aside.

 - Add dry ingredients to wet ingredients while mixer is on low.
-Mix just until combined, then add chocolate chips.
+Mix just until combined, then stir in the chocolate chips.